adhityan/adhityan/README.md

 ## Hi there, I'm Adhityan 👋

 ### I'm an Entrepreneur, Developer, and Teacher!
-- 🌱 I’m currently learning everything :)
+- 🌱 I’m currently worrking in GenAI :)
-- 🥅 2022: Just moved to Paris!
+- 🥅 2024: Focus on travel and fun!!
-- 🔭 travelling and exploring
+- 🔭 Newly into Fitness, help me!

 ### Connect with me: